iamaldonado/Macros_ANA/README.md

 ### Start with a Simple macro to Read Files

+This kind of macros can be used with both, the user and developer installationof mpdroot.

  * [Read mpdst files](simpleRead/mpddst)
  * [Read minidst files](simpleRead/minidst)

 ### Create a simple Task

+To implement this tasks, we need the mpdroot developer version, to add the clases and compile it.

  * [For mpddst files](mpddstm)
  * [For minidst files](minidstm)

+### Compile mpdroot with your analysis class

+We need to create a folder in mpdroot with our class and the [CMakeList.txt and LinkDef.h](mpddstm/dictionary.md) files to tell which classes should be added to the dictionary.

+### Macro to run the analysis with your class

+This will allows you to implement your task and add several analysis task at the same time.
+The structure differs for [mpddst files](mpddstm/runmacro.md) with respect to [minidst files](minidstm/runmacro.md)

 ## Links